Logan-Core/Logan-Core.github.io/themes/hugo-theme-flat/content/projects/eternal_descent/_index.md

 - Enemy Purpose:
 	- WRITE STUFF HERE

 Large Octagon-shaped enemy that slowly approaches the player with a consistent speed.
-Has no frenzy ability and has segments of armor that the player can cut around using their Sliceshot
+Has no frenzy ability and has segments of armor that the player can cut around using their Sliceshot or by exploding using the gun's wide muzzle mode AOE effect

 ---